blakeschwartz02/Song_Recommender/README.md

 To analyze the features with PCA and T-SNE, run: feature_analysis/PCA.ipynb
 ### Classification models
 The classification_models folder contains all necessary files for models run on the GTZAN and metal dataset.
 These files are GTZAN_features_supervised, librosa_metal_classification, and vggish_metal_classification.
-Also, to run some unsupervised clustering algorithms, the folder 'Test Code' has two unsupervised files.
+Also, to run some unsupervised clustering algorithms, the folder 'similarity_models' has two unsupervised files.
 Run k_means_clustering.py and GTZAN_features_unsupervised.ipynb for k-means clustering algorithms and further PCA analysis.
 ### Downloading a Metal Dataset
 First, install youtube-dl.